 This line item does not include CFCs accounted for as non-operating revenue, which are used to pay debt service.
-Total CFC revenues in 2020 were \$15.4 million and were all accounted for as non-operating revenues.
+Total CFC revenues in 2020 were \$15.4 million, all of which were accounted for as non-operating revenues.
+Total CFC revenues in 2021 were \$26.3 million, \$2.0 million were accounted for as operating revenues and \$24.3 million as non-operating revenues.